MLM in Nepal: how to spot a pyramid scheme disguised as a 'business opportunity'

 | 10 | 9,765,625 |

-This is what shows up in real-world studies.
+The empirical record matches the arithmetic.
 The US FTC's 2024 review of 70 MLM income disclosure statements found that most participants make under $1,000 a year (under $84 a month), and in at least 17 of those MLMs the majority of participants made zero (source).
 AARP's 2018 survey found 74% of MLM distributors lose money or make none; 65% would not rejoin the same MLM knowing what they know now.
-Consumer Awareness Institute analysis across 350+ MLMs put the participant loss rate at 99.6% or higher — a worse loss rate than classic Ponzi schemes (source).
+Consumer Awareness Institute analysis across 350+ MLMs put the participant loss rate at 99.6% or higher, worse than classic Ponzi schemes (source).

-The argument every Nepali MLM recruiter uses against these numbers is "those were the lazy ones — we have a different system."
+Every Nepali MLM recruiter has a standard rebuttal to these numbers: "those were the lazy ones, we have a different system."
 There is no different system.
 The recruitment-tree arithmetic is identical regardless of the country, the product, or the pitch deck.

 The single test that separates real direct selling from a pyramid